yVieta/flutter-nix-base/README.md

-# hello_world
+# Base setup for development with flutter on Nix

-A new Flutter project.
+A collection of base setups

 ## Getting Started